stellar/stellar-core/docs/software/admin.md

 [testnet.md](./testnet.md) is a short tutorial demonstrating how to configure and run a short-lived, isolated test network.

+### Considerations when bootstrapping a private network

+In order to generate valid state when running a private network, it must be upgraded to the latest protocol version.
+The protocol upgrade must occur before the network starts accepting any transactions.
+See "Example upgrade command" section for an example command.

 ### Runtime information: start and stop

 Stellar-core can be started directly from the command line, or through a supervision